vidjil/vidjil/doc/user.md

 For **vidjil-algo**, analyzing a dataset with the *default + extract reads* process generates a `.detected.vdj.fa` file with the reads with detected V(D)J recombinations.
-This file can be downloaded through the `out` link near each sample.
+This file can be downloaded through the `See the output files` link near each sample.
 It enables to use vidjil-algo as a *filtering tool*, shrinking a large read set into a manageable number of (pre-)clones that will be deeply analyzed and possibly further clustered by